-The length of the course and all intermediate distances shall be measured by a qualified surveyor and an accurate plan must be provided by the Organizing Committee.
+The length of the course and all intermediate distances shall be measured and provide fair and equal racing.
+An accurate plan must be provided by the Organizing Committee in the regatta sanction application and regatta package.

 The standard racing distances shall be: